Kexine/gp20-alessiapacca/assignment2/README.md

 3) Compare your MLS reconstruction results to the surfaces obtained with Screened Poisson Reconstruction and RIMLS, and try to understand the differences.
 Report your findings.<br>
-Screened Poisson, when used with low resolutions, has an accuracy which is comparable to or exceeds the one of our MLS reconstruction, however has significantly faster processing times.
+Screened Poisson, when used with low resolutions, has an accuracy which exceeds the one of our MLS reconstruction, and has significantly faster processing times.
 Therefore, it can be used with much higher resolutions (200 in this case), resulting in a reconstruction which is much more detailed and precise.
 This means that it can handle large models in less time. <br> As the paper explains, this is probably because of hierarchical clustering of the points and of a conforming octree structure, that enable a multigrid algorithm with linear complexity on the number of input points <br>
+Moreover, the accuracy of our MLS method is also influenced by the sensitivity to outliers and the smoothing out of small features.<br><br>
+Another solution to MLS was developed with RIMLS, which is a robust Implicit MLS, that aims to preserve sharp edges and to be robust to outliers.
+In this case, the results better preserve fine details and handle sharp features.
+The reason is that this method uses robust kernel regression combined with MLS.

 4) Append to your report a description of the method (normal constrain) and how it compares to the original point-value based approach. <br>
 The method, instead of using the MLS method to blend between constant values associated with each polygon/point, blends between functions associated with them.
 It does that by updating the vector of the constrained values of the neighboring points, on the right part of the equation, by a factor that depends on the normal of the point in consideration.